deepskies/DeepAstroUDA/README.md

 #### Approach 2: Input Data + Default Training Configuration <a name="data-default"></a>

-Users should then configure their desired output paths and project environment path in their `config.json` file as follows:
+Users should configure their desired output paths and project environment path in their `config.json` file as follows:

 ```
 {